 Some of the buprenorphine prescribed is misused and is not taken as part of a treatment programme.
 This proportion has diminished since the implementation of the French National Health Insurance Fund's 2004 strategy to control opioid substitution treatments1.
 One of the main indicators for buprenorphine misuse (average daily dose higher than 32 mg/d2) fell by two-thirds between 2002 and 2007 (Canarelli and Coquelin 2009).
 Since then, this indicator has remained stable (3.1% in 2014) (Brisacier 2015).
 Moreover, 73% of patients receiving buprenorphine are receiving regular treatment3 and therefore are integrated into a therapeutic process.
 People who are not regularly receiving these treatments are not necessarily cut off from any treatment strategy, just as users taking this medication as part of a treatment plan are not necessarily exempt from certain forms of misuse (INSERM 2012).
 Another indicator for misuse, patients who seek multiple prescriptions (defined as prescriptions which overlap by one day or more and/or issued by at least 2 different prescribing physicians and/or dispensed in at least 3 different pharmacies) concerned 8% of patients each year between 2004 and 2012 for buprenorphine.
 Factors associated with patients seeking multiple prescriptions were male gender, low income, psychiatric disorders, concomitant use of hypnotic drugs, weak opioids and morphine (Delorme et al. 2016).
+According to the results of the OPPIDUM survey conducted in 2015 (CEIP-Addictovigilance

 According to the results of the OPPIDUM survey conducted in 2015 (CEIP-Addictovigilance PACA-Corse 2016), 10% of users undergoing substitution treatment and being seen in a therapeutic setting had injected buprenorphine.
 Of these users, 9% had snorted and a tiny proportion had inhaled.
-In 2012, of people seen in ENa-CAARUD survey, last month buprenorphine users were 54% to report having injected in the last month, i.e., more than the oral route (46%), 26% stated having snorted, and 5% having inhaled.
-Buprenorphine was the most frequently injected substance for 8% of CAARUD clients who had injected at least once in their lives (Cadet-Taïrou 2012).
+Among CAARUD clients (2015 ENa-CAARUD survey), oral use (51%) was the most common route of administration for buprenorphine in 2015, ahead of injection (46%) which was the most widespread consumption pattern up to 2012.
+Oral use is on the increase, in contrast to injection which declined between 2012 and 2015.
+Snorting, less common (21%), after a marked increase between 2008 and 2012, showed a downward trend in 2015.
+Inhalation or smoking consumption patterns, although in the minority (7%), have been increasing since 2008 (Brisacier 2017).